themightyT20/help.ai/README.md

          - `SEPER_DEV_API_KEY`: Your Seper.dev API key (or set later in dashboard)

 4. **Initialize Database**
-   After deployment, run database migrations using Render Shell or connect to the database and run them manually.
+   After deployment, use the Render shell to run database migrations:

+   a.
+Go to your deployed web service in the Render dashboard
+   b.
+Click on "Shell" in the top navigation
+   c.
+Run the following command to set up your database schema:
+      ```
+      npm run db:push
+      ```
+   d.
+This will create all necessary tables based on your schema.ts definitions

 ## Environment Variables